 For ease and convenience, we suggest treating your log cabin after construction, allowing you to fit everything together and rectify any errors.
 It is very important to treat timber with a preservative.
 Timber will contract and expand in different weather conditions.
 Therefore, if left untreated it will deteriorate.
 You will also need to periodically reapply treatment to your log cabin in order to maintain and prolong its beauty and life.

-You can purchase a treatment when choosing your log cabin, or can buy it at a later date.
+You can purchase a treatment when choosing your log cabin, or can buy it at a later date, from our extras page.
 We offer a wide variety of treatments to suit different budgets and design vision.
 There are two options when choosing a treatment colour for your log cabin.
 You can either enhance the natural beauty of the gain with a wood stain or clear solvent-based treatment.
 Or if you want to add life and character, you can go for a vibrant colour and make it the focal point of your garden.

 Does a Log Cabin need treating?